Alexandru-Enescu/exploding-kittens-game/README.md

 - Run Server

 - Open [NetworkComputerPlayer.java](src%2Fnetwork%2Fmodel%2FNetworkComputerPlayer.java)
-- If you want to add a computer player run the NetworkComputerPlayer class.
 - Change the port number if needed.
 This is written on line 41 of the NetworkComputerPlayer class.
-- Run one or more instances of the NetworkComputerPlayer class.
+- If you want to add a computer player run the NetworkComputerPlayer class.
+- If you want to add more computer players, open "Edit Configuration", click "Modify options", enable "Allow multiple instances", and run the NetworkComputerPlayer class more times.

 - Open [NetworkPlayer.java](src%2Fnetwork%2Fmodel%2FNetworkPlayer.java)
 - Change the port number if needed.
 This is written on line 62 of the NetworkPlayer class.
+- Open "Edit Configuration", click "Modify options", and enable "Allow multiple instances".
 - Run one or more instances of the NetworkPlayer class.
 - Type connect-your username to enter the lobby.
 - The first player who connects can enter flags (additional features).
 These are: chat, special combos.